CDCgov/ixa/examples/load-people/README.md

 ```

 Sometimes properties may need to be initialized with data contributed from somewhere
 else.
-If that's the case, you should make it available via context (e.g., via trait
+If that's the case, you can make it available via context:
-extension):

 ```rust
 struct VaccineType;